aditrioka/hyperskill-my-first-project-with-python/README.md

-This is the *My First Project with Python* project I made myself.
+# My First Project with Python

+Welcome to **My First Project with Python**!
+This is a simple yet practical project I created to calculate net income for a small business.

+## Project Overview
-<p>Imagine that you're the owner of a new small corner shop.
-You are doing well and want to determine how much you earned in the first month.
-Create a simple tool that will calculate your net income.
-Upon completing this project, you can use this tool for your own accounting needs.</p><br/><br/>Learn more at <a href="https://hyperskill.org/projects/343?utm_source=ide&utm_medium=ide&utm_campaign=ide&utm_content=project-card">https://hyperskill.org/projects/343</a>
+Imagine you're the owner of a small corner shop.
+Business is going well, and you want to calculate how much you earned in the first month.
+This project is designed to be a straightforward tool to compute your net income.
+It can even be adapted for your own accounting needs!

-Here's the link to the project: https://hyperskill.org/projects/343
+## Features
+- User-friendly input for revenue and expenses
+- Automatic calculation of net income
+- Simple and efficient design

+## Learn More
+This project is part of the [JetBrains Academy Python Track](https://hyperskill.org/projects/343).

+## Project Link
+Access the project details here: [Project Page](https://hyperskill.org/projects/343)

+## About Me
-Check out my profile: https://hyperskill.org/profile/612562442
+Check out my profile on JetBrains Academy: [My Profile](https://hyperskill.org/profile/612562442)